 - Utilize a competitive application process to recruit and select participants, and rotate a wide range of artists in order to encourage the highest standards of creativity.

-The application deadline for all artist community projects is February 20, 2014.
+The application deadline for all artist community projects is February 19, 2015.
 (There is no July deadline.)
-The earliest beginning date for the Arts Endowment's period of support is January 1, 2015.
+The earliest beginning date for the Arts Endowment's period of performance is January 1, 2016.

-The Art Works category provides support for projects that address the following outcomes (in bold below).
-You will be asked to indicate the outcome that is most relevant to your project in your application and on the application form.
+The Art Works category provides support for projects that address the following objectives (in bold below).
+You will be asked to indicate the objective that is most relevant to your project in your application and on the application form.

 - Stipends and living accommodations for professional artists where the primary purpose is to create new art.